akspa0/showTools/mixing/preFapMix/memory-bank/systemPatterns.md

 *   Dependency Management (`requirements.txt`, system `ffmpeg`).
 *   Resource Usage (CPU, GPU, RAM for various stages).
 *   Model Management (downloading/caching for diarization, transcription, separation).

+## Pattern: Final Output Builder (2025 Redesign)
+- Must always use LLM-generated, sanitized, timestamped names for all calls and files.
+- Place all final MP3s in the root of the output folder.
+- Organize all supporting data in single, flat subfolders by call.
+- Carry over and tag all metadata.
+- Be robust to missing data and always produce a complete report.